 By providing economic incentives, and by actively engaging the growers' passion for their land, he could achieve two goals: to obtain the kind of healthy, balanced fruit he desired, while also improving the health of the vineyards-and the wallets of their owners.

 THE LONG VIEW

 Of course, a region with Ribera's long history does not change overnight.
-But since 2006, Peter has worked with former Alonso y Yerro winemaker Pablo Rubio to identify the vineyards and growers with the most potential.
+But since 2006, Peter has worked to identify the vineyards and growers with the most potential.

 Ψ Psi